Home

 office connectivity.
 Using a wi-fi setup with your PDA or laptop means

-that you can share a broadband or dialup Internet connection, swap files,
+that you can share a Broadband Advice Internet connection, swap files,

-or share a printer or CD ROM between computer users.
+or share a printer or storage area between computer users.

 Wi-fi comes in two speeds: 802.11b

-(data transfer rates up to 11 megabits per second) or the newer to 54
+(data transfer rates up to 11 megabits per second) or the newer 801.11g standard that goes up to 54 megabits per second.
+This

-compares with Bluetooth's much slower speed of 0.57 megabits per second.
-There's a newer standard, 802.11n due in 2007 that offers even faster connectivity.
+compares with Bluetooth‘s much slower speed of 0.57 megabits per second.
+There’s a newer standard, 802.11n being phased in that offers even faster connectivity.

 Wifi 802.11b/g operates in the 2.4GHz frequency